 This combination of activation and inactivation forms a series of “checkpoints” which regulate when the cell enters a new phase of the cell cycle.
 Major checkpoints include the so-called “restriction point” at G1 (where the cell “commits” to cell division, and no longer requires an external signal) (Pardee 1989), and between G2 and M. Once the criteria for cell division is met (as expressed by the right sequence of promoter activation and inhibitor inactivation), the cell can then proceed through the checkpoint onto the next phase of the cell cycle.

 Due to the dichotomy of activation/inactivation, the mammalian cell cycle GRN can be modeled as a Boolean system, where different proteins can be considered “on” or “off”.
-The ability to model this network can then potentially be used to study network dynamics, such as the presence of stable states or limit cycles (Faure et al 2006); this, in turn, inform experiments in vivo.
+The ability to model this network can then potentially be used to study network dynamics, such as the presence of stable states or limit cycles (Faure et al 2006); this, in turn, informs experiments in vivo.
 For example, the identification of control kernels can guide the development of treatments targeting the corresponding protein in cancer cells (Sahin et al 2009).

 Model description and prior work